-- 1. Construct basic web content using the HTML markup language. - 2.
-Create graphic content to be placed upon a web page. - 3.
-Produce web pages that display rich visual content and pixel-based imagery. - 4.
-Incorporate basic interactivity and navigational standards into a web page. - 5.
-Use web pages that incorporate CSS as the visual compiler. - 6.
-Design web pages with enhanced interactivity and functionality by employing JavaScript. - 7.
-Write JavaScript that can be easily added to existing web pages.
+- 1. Create graphic content to be placed upon a web page. - 2.
+Incorporate basic interactivity and navigational standards into a web page. - 3.
+Design web pages with enhanced interactivity and functionality by employing addon and/or drag and drop scripts and behaviours. - 4.
+Utilize industry standard software to create functional prototypes